freenas/freenas-docs/userguide/tasks.rst

 system, use a clone of the snapshot.
 Clones are created in *read/write* mode, making it possible to browse or mount them.
 See :ref:`Snapshots` for more details.

+Replications run in parallel as long as they do not conflict with each other.
+Completion time depends on the number and size of snapshots and the bandwidth available between the source and destination computers.

 Examples in this section refer to the %brand% system with the original datasets for snapshot and replication as |rpln-sys1| and the %brand%